yorkrj/FluxPrompt/README.md

 ## Issues

-- Windows 11 does not support currently implemented method for lunching apps based on shortcuts.
-- Need a more straightforward way of exiting the application.
+- Need a straightforward way of exiting the application.

 ## Roadmap